deamorim2/sdbs/EN-US/geometries.rst

   ----------------------------------------------------
    0101000020E610000000000000000000000000000000000000

-It's very common to use the casting notation when working with WKT_, as well as geometry_ and geography_ columns.
+It's very common to use the casting notation when working with WKT_, as well as ``geometry`` and ``geography`` columns.

 Function List
 -------------

 ST_Area_ : Returns the area of the surface if it is a polygon or multi-polygon.
-For "geometry" type area is in SRID units.
-For "geography" area is in square meters.
+For ``geometry`` type area is in SRID_ units.
+For ``geography`` area is in square meters.

-ST_AsText_ : Returns the Well-Known Text (WKT) representation of the geometry/geography without SRID metadata.
+ST_AsText_ : Returns the Well-Known Text (WKT_) representation of the geometry/geography without SRID metadata.

-ST_AsBinary_ : Returns the Well-Known Binary (WKB) representation of the geometry/geography without SRID meta data.
+ST_AsBinary_ : Returns the Well-Known Binary (WKB_) representation of the geometry/geography without SRID meta data.

 ST_EndPoint_ : Returns the last point of a LINESTRING geometry as a POINT.

-ST_AsEWKB_ : Returns the Well-Known Binary (WKB) representation of the geometry with SRID meta data.
+ST_AsEWKB_ : Returns the Well-Known Binary (WKB_) representation of the geometry with SRID meta data.

-ST_AsEWKT_  : Returns the Well-Known Text (WKT) representation of the geometry with SRID meta data.
+ST_AsEWKT_  : Returns the Well-Known Text (WKT_) representation of the geometry with SRID meta data.

 ST_AsGeoJSON_ : Returns the geometry as a GeoJSON element.

-ST_AsGML_ : Returns the geometry as a GML version 2 or 3 element.
+ST_AsGML_ : Returns the geometry as a GML_ version 2 or 3 element.

-ST_AsKML_ : Returns the geometry as a KML element.
+ST_AsKML_ : Returns the geometry as a KML_ element.
 Several variants.
 Default version=2, default precision=15.

-ST_AsSVG_ : Returns a Geometry in SVG path data given a geometry or geography object.
+ST_AsSVG_ : Returns a Geometry in SVG_ path data given a geometry or geography object.

 ST_ExteriorRing_ : Returns a line string representing the exterior ring of the POLYGON geometry.
 Return NULL if the geometry is not a polygon.
 Will not work with MULTIPOLYGON

 ST_GeometryN_ : Returns the 1-based Nth geometry if the geometry is a GEOMETRYCOLLECTION, MULTIPOINT, MULTILINESTRING, MULTICURVE or MULTIPOLYGON.
 Otherwise, return NULL.

-ST_GeomFromGML_ : Takes as input GML representation of geometry and outputs a PostGIS geometry object.
+ST_GeomFromGML_ : Takes as input GML_ representation of geometry and outputs a PostGIS geometry object.

-ST_GeomFromKML_ : Takes as input KML representation of geometry and outputs a PostGIS geometry object
+ST_GeomFromKML_ : Takes as input KML_ representation of geometry and outputs a PostGIS geometry object

-ST_GeomFromText_ : Returns a specified ST_Geometry value from Well-Known Text representation (WKT).
+ST_GeomFromText_ : Returns a specified ST_Geometry value from Well-Known Text representation (WKT_).

-ST_GeomFromWKB_ : Creates a geometry instance from a Well-Known Binary geometry representation (WKB) and optional SRID.
+ST_GeomFromWKB_ : Creates a geometry instance from a Well-Known Binary geometry representation (WKB_) and optional SRID_.

 ST_GeometryType_ : Returns the geometry type of the ST_Geometry value.